johnnaksaing/johnnaksaing/README.md

 - SolveGuys(2021.10 ~, [Link](https://github.com/SolveGuys))
 - Hanyang Univ.
 Game Developer's Club OOPArts(2015 ~, [Link](https://cafe.naver.com/oopartian))

+⚡ I'm doing a project of ...
+- BulletHell with C++/SDL

 <!--

 **johnnaksaing/johnnaksaing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.